 Generally accepted practices of animal management are ways of handling or caring for animals that are commonly accepted by society.
 Sometimes these practices still cause pain, suffering and distress to animals.
 If the practices haven’t been written down in any official document, it is up to experts like veterinarians and leaders in the relevant industry (such as animal farming, sled dogs, animal breeding or horse racing) to give expert testimony in court when there is an animal neglect or cruelty case.

-Prevention of Cruelty to Animals Act (PCA Act)
+An animal is in distress, according to the Prevention of Cruelty to Animals Act (PCA Act), if it is:

-The BC SPCA derives its powers to investigate and take action in instances of animal cruelty from the Prevention of Cruelty to Animals Act, R.S.B.C.
-1996, c.
-372 (the "PCA Act").
+The BC SPCA derives its powers to investigate and take action in instances of animal cruelty from the Prevention of Cruelty to Animals Act (PCA Act).